Understanding storage in Kubernetes

 storage: 2Gi # size of the disk

-A new GCE persistent disks (with caracteristics defined inside the standard StorageClass) will automatically be provisioned for each pod of the StatefulSet.
+A new GCE persistent disk (with caracteristics defined inside the 'standard' 'StorageClass') will automatically be provisioned for each pod of the 'StatefulSet'.

 Dynamic NFS storage provisioning